Who is Stephanie and why does she deserve my vote?

 - Has worked for over 13 years in physical fitness, and chronic health condition management, as a personal trainer, kinesiologist, and clinical exercise physiologist.
 Currently works as a contractor as a rehab consultant for a third party insurance company, and runs her own virtual fitness training business.

 - Identifies as Queer, and is a trans* ally.

 A measure of how well a society and its government works is determined by how well they care for society's most vulnerable.

 How can one's voice be heard if no one in the running matches their disposition?

 It is impossible to be all things to all people yet, when enough political candidates have more in common with the average person, they are better suited in communicating with empathy and urgency than someone who has not had those lived experiences.

 We as a government need to acknowledge that we can do more to support the livelihood of its populace and move beyond surviving to thriving.
-This is what the Green Party of British Columbia stands for.
 We are ready to challenge those with power and hold them accountable, and build positive change.